nginxinc/bank-of-sirius/extras/tls-ip-selfsigned/README.md

 export PROJECT_ID="your-project-id"
 ```

 2. Run the `./setup.sh` script.
-This generates the self-signed certs, creates a static IP in your project, deploys the Bank of Anthos app to your cluster, and configures the frontend ingress resource, along with a `FrontendConfig` that enforces an HTTP->HTTPS redirect.
+This generates the self-signed certs, creates a static IP in your project, deploys the Bank of Sirius app to your cluster, and configures the frontend ingress resource, along with a `FrontendConfig` that enforces an HTTP->HTTPS redirect.

 ```
 ./setup.sh